rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-yaml.md

-To communicate with the Kubernetes API we use a CLI tool called ```kubectl``` but most likely you are going to use YAML files as well in order to create cluster configuration and objects.
+To communicate with the Kubernetes API, we use a CLI tool called ```kubectl``` but most likely you are going to use YAML files as well in order to create cluster configuration and objects.

 In this YAML file, we are going to create a Pod specification to tell Kubernetes how to deploy and run it.